Hyundai Kona N SUV review

 - Too many drive settings

 The standard Hyundai Kona isn’t our favourite car in its class but the Kona Electric is one of the best electric cars on sale.
-The Kona range is now even broader and better with the introduction of the Hyundai Kona N, a high-power, performance-focused model.
+The Kona range is now even broader and better with the introduction of the Hyundai Kona N, a high-power, performance-focused SUV.
 Despite the car industry moving towards electrification, Hyundai still sees a place for fast and loud petrol cars for enthusiasts to enjoy.

 The car’s 276bhp 2.0-litre turbo petrol engine is shared with the Hyundai i30 N, as is most of the rest of the running gear.
 The i30 N is one of our favourite hot hatchbacks, so the recipe is a good one and sets the Kona N up well.
 A 0-62mph sprint can be done in 6.4 seconds, unless you engage launch control, in which case it’s just 5.5 seconds.
 This makes the car easily quick enough to mix with its rivals, despite the Kona N only coming with front-wheel drive.

 The N buttons on the steering wheel let you increase the firmness of the suspension and sharpen the throttle response so you can corner more quickly.
 There’s also an NGS button that’s short for ‘N Grin Shift’, which provides an overboost function to give you short spells of extra power.
+We’d only use this in dry conditions, though, because the car struggles to contain its power if you ask for fast acceleration on a wet road - even without the extra power provided by the NGS button.

 But the Kona N allows you to dial back the performance with a slightly bewildering range of driving modes (even ones for mud and snow).
 Sticking it in Eco or Normal will make the car feel little different to a standard Kona and the ability to calm things down suits the car’s slightly raised driving position.
+You can even mix-and-match the settings for various parts of the driving experience in the N Custom mode to suit your preferences.

 While the Kona N does share its running gear with the i30 N, it’s slightly more expensive, slightly less practical and doesn’t come with the option of a manual gearbox like the i30 N does.
 We can’t imagine any of these will be major issues if you like the Kona’s driving position and styling, however.